rajangdavis/osvc_ruby/README.md

 ## TODO

-### Completed
-Create a URL generator method into the Connect Class
+- [x] Create a URL generator method into the Connect Class

-Move tests for the get method into the URL generator method
+- [x] Move tests for the get method into the URL generator method

-Move check_config method into the URL generator method so that tests pass
+- [x] Move check_config method into the URL generator method so that tests pass

-Create more tests to validate the generated URL
+- [x] Create more tests to validate the generated URL

-Add in TravisCI into workflow to run tests and push and publish gem
+- [x] Add in TravisCI into workflow to run tests and push and publish gem

-Add in Code Climate or something to show the percentage of covered methods for testing
+- [x] Add in Code Climate or something to show the percentage of covered methods for testing

-### Remaining To do list
-Put the URL generator method into the get class
+- [ ] Put the URL generator method into the get class

-Have the get method make a get request using the Net::HTTP class
+- [ ] Have the get method make a get request using the Net::HTTP class

-Need to add tests for passing resources, query/id/other param into the URL generator class
+- [ ] Need to add tests for passing resources, query/id/other param into the URL generator class

-Need to figure out how to pass resources and some sort of query/id/other param into the URL generator class
+- [ ] Need to figure out how to pass resources and some sort of query/id/other param into the URL generator class

-Add in tests for Post requests
+- [ ] Add in tests for Post requests

-Make a Post method
+- [ ] Make a Post method

-Add in tests for update requests
+- [ ] Add in tests for update requests

-Make a update method
+- [ ] Make a update method

-Add in tests for delete requests
+- [ ] Add in tests for delete requests

-Make a delete method
+- [ ] Make a delete method

-I might need to do a transformation class that converts JSON response into a Ruby Hash
+- [ ] I might need to do a transformation class that converts JSON response into a Ruby Hash

-Create a OSCRuby::ServiceProduct class
+- [ ] Create a OSCRuby::ServiceProduct class

-Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby Wrapper
+- [ ] Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby Wrapper

-Add in VCR and WebMock as dependencies
+- [ ] Add in VCR and WebMock as dependencies

-Figure out how to record and stub responses for a good response and bad response
+- [ ] Figure out how to record and stub responses for a good response and bad response

-Simulate these responses
+- [ ] Simulate these responses

-Follow with next Classes (ServiceCategories, Answers, Interfaces)
+- [ ] Follow with next Classes (ServiceCategories, Answers, Interfaces)

-Release MVP
+- [ ] Release MVP

 ## Installation